Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 One way to do this that we’ve tested here at Blueboard is called “Apron Activities”.
 With this program, employees from different teams get paired up and can volunteer to teach a simple recipe to the rest of the company.
 People can participate in the cooking or just join in for the camaraderie.

-Gifting employees an art class is another great way to get creative, try something new, or rediscover a passion.
+Gifting team members an art class is another great way to get creative, try something new, or rediscover a passion.
 The creative expression of our Blueboard clients never ceases to amaze, like this drawing from a Blueboard experiential reward recipient from GoPro, who says:

 “I've taken 4 of the 14 weekly art classes included in my experience reward, and have been loving each 2-hour session learning to refine my art skills.
 Taught by an engaging instructor with lots of energy and vision and some very talented classmates.”